top of page

 Newspapers Article: Work with migrants honoured

-Newspapers Article: Advice for stricken Afghans
+Newspapers Article: Yim's Advice for stricken Afghans

-Newspapers Article: 'Don't Take my Dad'
+Newspapers Article: Yim's On Appeal, 'Don't Take my Dad'

-Mr Yim Interviewing By SBS Radio: Sponsoring Religious Workers
+Yim Interviewing By SBS Radio: Sponsoring Religious Workers

-Interview By Meng Heang Tak of SBS: Only Registered Migration Agent Can provide Immigration Assistance
+Thay Horn Yim Interviewing By Meng Heang Tak of SBS: Only Registered Migration Agent Can provide Immigration Assistance

 Interview with SBS Khmer: Changes in Visa and Immigration Laws in Australia from July 2021